Legislature(2021 - 2022)BARNES 124

 required to always stay busy and on task.
 She acknowledged that

-students might be a little bit nervous initially, but at the end
+students might be a little bit nervous initially, but by the end

 of the program, they are "walking tall."
 At the end of the